vzhovtan/algoToolbox/README.md

-### Code snippets for the Algorithmic Toolbox Copursera class
+### Code snippets for the Algorithmic Toolbox Coursera class